SCIENCE 3200 - Communicating Science III

 - Assessment must maintain academic standards.

-Students will be required to produce 9 blog posts (approximately 1000 words each) every second or third day during the course, explaining a science topic which is of interest to them.
+Students will be required to produce 4 blog posts (approximately 1000 words each) every second- or third-day during week 1 and 2 of the course explaining a science topic.
+The first two blogs will be directed with a defined topic, audience and purpose.
+The remaining blogs are free for students to choose their own theme.
+Students will be expected to include a writer’s statement, detailing the audience, message and purpose of each blog.
 The blog posts may incorporate video and/or other media content and will allow students to develop and demonstrate their understanding of online media as a communication tool.
 Students will receive regular online formative feedback for these blog posts, enabling them to chart their progress and improvement as the course progresses.
 At the end of the course, each student’s collection of blog posts will be marked summatively as one body of work.

-Students will be required to make two oral presentations during the course – the first on the course’s second Monday, and the second on the course’s third Monday.
-This will enable students to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience, engaging online participants and publishing appropriate records of the event online.
+Students will be required to make two oral presentations during the course –at the start of week 2, and the start of week 3.
+This will enable students to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience, engaging online participants.
 Assessment for both presentations will involve peer marking.
-The ability of a student to incorporate feedback by peers after delivery of a presentation will be addressed.

 Oral presentation 1 (5% of overall course grade) will be a 2-minute review (plus time for questions) of a scientific paper.
-Oral presentation 2 (15% of overall course grade) will be a 15 minute presentation on a scientific topic of the student’s choosing.
+Oral presentation 2 (15% of overall course grade) will be a 10-minute presentation on a scientific topic of the student’s choosing.

 SubmissionExtensions for Assessment Tasks